 They were wrong; it took two decades to gain the interest and funds to truly move forward with Artificial Intelligence.
 Today, it is quickly becoming a tool we can use for daily tasks.
 From self-driving cars to personal assistants, AI is making its strong presence felt all over the world.
 Now, white-collar automation, which is the automation of high-level jobs, is sparking debate.

 The Reality of AI Taking Jobs

 Some people feel a little concerned about AI and how it will integrate itself into society.
+We know that robots have the ability to replace manual labor jobs but can robots replace high-level workers?
 True Artificial Intelligence is capable of learning from mistakes and can get smarter.
 Stephen Hawking, who is the greatest and the most celebrated physicist of our time, has warned that if not taken seriously, AI can become the greatest disaster in the history of civilization.

 Its ability to design improvements for itself could spin out of control if not properly managed.
 The risk is worth the reward when you consider what AI can assist while growing more intelligent through each experience.

 The Benefits and the Downfalls of AI in the Workplace